floAH/tensorflow/ISSUE_TEMPLATE.md

 GitHub issues are for bugs / installation problems / feature requests.
 For general support from the community, see [StackOverflow](https://stackoverflow.com/questions/tagged/tensorflow).
-To make bugs and feature requests more easy to find and organize, we close issues that are deemed out of scope for GitHub Issues and point people to StackOverflow.
+We close deemed issues to make bugs and feature requests easier to find and organized. if out of scope for GitHub Issues, it points people to StackOverflow.

 For bugs or installation issues, please provide the following information.
-The more information you provide, the more easily we will be able to offer help and advice.
+The more information you provide, the easilier to offer help and advice.

 ### Environment info
 Operating System: